 Learn how to make classic scones with our easy scone recipe.
-Scones are a classic bake to try – and are much easier to make than you may think.
-This recipe includes added sultanas but you can leave them our or replace with fruit of your choice.
-This recipe makes 9 regular sized scones and will take around 30 mins to make and bake.
-Serve these soft scones warm or cold with plenty of jam, clotted cream or butter.
-The basis for a good old fashioned cream tea, scones are a British favourite and couldn’t be easier to make with our cheap, quick and easy scone recipe.
+Scones are a classic bake to try - and are much easier to make than you may think.
+This recipe includes added sultanas but you can leave them out if you're not a fan.
+Or you could even replace them with your favourite fruit of choice.
+This classic scone recipe will make nine regular sized scones and the whole batch will take around 30 mins to mix up and bake.
+You can serve these soft scones warm or cold - whichever you prefer.
+And of course whether they are hot or cold, they have to be served with plenty of jam and clotted cream or butter.
+The basis for a good old fashioned cream tea, scones are a British favourite and couldn't be easier to make with our cheap, quick and easy scone recipe.
 Perfect with a cuppa or two!
-Store leftover scones in an airtight container for up to 3 days.
-Warm gently in the oven on a low heat before serving again.
-Don’t forget the fresh cream for serving!
+You can store leftover scones in an airtight container for up to three days - ideal for a whole weekend of indulgent afternoon teas.
+To reheat, warm gently in the oven on a low heat before serving again.
+And of course most importantly of all - don't forget the fresh or clotted cream for serving!

 - 225g self-raising flour